KA1OKEN/CSCCTFv4/README.md

 I wrote sale7123 since it's the account I used on TLauncher.

 And now voila!!
-We have created mode and we can now escape the prison!
+We now have creative mode and we can now escape the prison!

 ![Picture13](https://user-images.githubusercontent.com/74425831/211203020-38dba8f5-add8-497e-8459-b3ece741398a.png)